 Forty years ago, researchers at Fred Hutch developed bone marrow transplantation, which continues to be one of the most effective options for patients with lymphoma.
 Dr. E. Donnall Thomas and his team proved it is possible to replace cancerous cells and stem cells with donated healthy cells that engraft within a patient’s bone marrow.
 The discovery has created an effective treatment option for lymphoma and other blood cancers, and earned Thomas the 1990 Nobel Prize in physiology or medicine.

 Today, our researchers continue to perform ground breaking work that is revolutionizing the field of hematologic malignancies.
 Our clinicians and research teams bring the newest cutting edge therapies to our lymphoma patients through access to clinical trials.
-Many of the most promising drugs for lymphoma recently approved by the FDA came out of trials lead through our own program at the University of Washington and the Seattle Cancer Care Alliance.
+Many of the most promising drugs for lymphoma recently approved by the FDA came out of trials lead through our own program at the University of Washington.
 Our patients get the newest and most effective treatments first.

 The foundational success of bone marrow transplant has set the stage for other methods that use a patient’s own immune system to attack cancer cells.
 This field, called immunotherapy, is transforming the cancer field and achieving remarkable results.
 For more about immunotherapy, watch the video by Fred Hutch researcher Dr. Stan Riddell.